MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-edit-views-app-designer.md

 ### Add a column to your view in app designer
 Views display records in a table that contains rows and columns.
-Each row is a record, and the fields you display from the record are determined by the columns you add to the view.
+Each row is a record, and the columns you display from the record are determined by the columns you add to the view.

 1. In app designer, select the table view that you want and then on the right pane next to the view that you want select edit (pencil button).
 2. On the **Components** tab, select the **Column Attributes** list for either the **Primary Table** or **Related Table**.